 Self-reflection – Participants must be given an opportunity to see themselves as others see them in order to build their strengths and minimize any weaknesses in their self-presentation, communication style, or other behaviors.

-Through research and practice, we have found that there are five essential program elements to develop multi-dimensional leaders in a setting that builds actionable skills, creates a strong peer network, and allows for self-reflection and personal growth.
-These essential program elements are:
+Through research and practice, we have found that there are five essential components to develop multi-dimensional leaders in a setting that builds actionable skills, creates a strong peer network, and allows for self-reflection and personal growth.
+These essential program components are:

 Community – Both seasoned organizational leaders and emerging leaders achieve transformative learning when part of a community of peers.
 The common experience of self-examination and skill development creates a sense of shared identity for moving forward together and a mutually supportive community to draw on once the formal program ends.